 Now the way you achieve this is by collecting items in the Office Clipboard.
-The clipboard generally stays hidden and does not display itself when we use the cut, copy and paste features.
-I’m sure, like me, that many users simply use the keyboard shortcut combinations to use these functions.
+The clipboard is usually hidden and does not display itself when we use the cut, copy and paste features.
+I’m sure, like me, many users utilise the keyboard shortcut combinations to use these functions.

-- I am using a sample file I’ve created from some training notes which contains some headings, body text, an object, and an image.
+- I am using a sample file I’ve created from some training notes which contains some headings, body text, an object, and an image:

-- The Clipboard task pane will now be displayed on the left side of the screen
+- The Clipboard task pane will now be displayed on the left side of the screen:

 - You will see the following options:

 - Each of the options will provide the following functionality:

 |Show Office Clipboard Automatically

 |The clipboard will automatically appear whenever you copy or cut content from your document.
 I initially enabled this setting, however, turned it back off as it means the Clipboard is displayed every time you use the cut, copy, paste feature.

 |Show Office Clipboard When Ctrl + C Pressed Twice

 |The clipboard will appear if you press Ctrl + C twice in succession.
 I personally have this setting enabled.
 It is OFF by default.

 |Copies content from your document to the clipboard collection automatically.
 Sounds like a good idea but again I enabled this and turned it back off as it meant a lot of “You have a large amount of content in your Clipboard…” messages whenever I closed an application.